 While hyperactivity is common in children with the condition, it isn’t the case for all of them.
 Some can be inattentive and find it hard to concentrate, and show motivational issues while being quiet.
 It’s also important to understand that not every hyperactive child has ADHD.
 There are a few reasons for hyperactivity, and the two are not joined at the hip.

 ADD/ADHD kids need medication

 Some children will respond well to medication.
 Ritalin, for example, is a nootropic that is often prescribed for children with the disorder.
 However, it’s not a best fit for everyone.
 And, there is some anecdotal evidence that Ritalin isn’t even one of the best nootropics.
-So, there is still plenty of debate over how this relatively modern condition is best managed.
+And since Adderall abuse has grown to epidemic levels, our friends at Cogniture compiled an article about the best all-natural alternatives to Adderall.
+Ultimately, there is still plenty of debate over how this relatively modern condition is best managed.
 There are lots of other areas to look at, too, including diet, education and behavior therapy.
 Which is best?
 No-one knows – yet.

 Children with ADD/ADHD are inattentive

 Kids with the condition are perfectly capable of paying attention to the things in their life that they enjoy.
 However, when it comes to repetitive or dull tasks, they tend to struggle with their concentration.
 It’s not that they don’t want to, either.
 They will try their hardest to keep their focus, but it just won’t work for them.
 It’s important for parents to understand this when it comes to schooling.

 Moving on from the previous point, children with ADD/ADHD can try hard to be good for parents and teachers.
 But, the fact that they find it hard to sit still or concentrate on tasks is often put down to disobedience.
 It’s important to understand that they aren’t playing up on purpose – most of the time, at least.